antonk52/rainbow-actions/README.md

 const initAction = requestPost.init('42')
 ```

-Typescript raises an error when one attempts to access a property on `requestPost` any other than the keys of `PayloadDictionary`.
+Typescript raises an error when one attempts to access a property of `requestPost` any other than the keys of `PayloadDictionary`.

 ## Advanced usage

-Note the object passed to the function after the action type base.
+Note the object passed to the function after the action type base:

 ```typescript
 import {createActions} from 'rainbow-actions'